In science, one tries to tell people something that no one ever

 Conversely, when the observables commute, the eigenstate of one is

-an eigenstate of the other and the two physical quatities can always
+an eigenstate of the other and both quantities can be measured

 values of either quantity.